marciobarrios/custom-chrome-dev-tools/README.md

 * Lighter grey for the name of css file in a properties block
 * Grey background for read-only properties or inherited properties from other files
 * Only show inherited properties from other files when moving mouse over the title bar
-* Highlighted with yellow background some "important" properties: float, position, margin, padding and width
+* Highlighted with yellow background some "important" properties: float, display, position, margin, padding and width
 * Changed value color
+* Highlighted with italic properties with -webkit prefix
 * Hidden browser prefixes except -webkit
-* Highlighted with italic properties with -webkit prefix
+* Hidden all prefixes for *border-radius* and *box-shadow*
 * Removed grey line between block of properties

 ##Instructions to use these styles